-Cholera vaccination campaign launched in post-cyclone Mozambique
+Cholera vaccinations launched in post-cyclone Mozambique

 As of Tuesday, Mozambique’s health ministry had reported 1,428 cases of cholera including one death since the outbreak was declared on 27 March.

-“We shouldn’t focus too much on the numbers as there are still a lot of people who are not getting tested for cholera,” said WHO spokesman Christian Lindmeier.
+“We shouldn’t focus too much on the numbers as there are still a lot of people who are not getting tested for cholera,” Lindmeier said.
 “The important thing is to get sick people into treatment as soon as possible.”

-The vaccination campaign, which WHO officials said last week would initially immunize around 100,000 people, is due to extend outside of Beira in coming days.

 Cholera is endemic to Mozambique, which has had regular outbreaks over the past five years.
 About 2,000 people were infected in the last outbreak, which ended in February 2018, according to the WHO.